getreu/tp-note/README.md

 ![Screenshot](./assets/tpnote-screenshot.png)

+_On Tue, 2023-12-19 at 12:58 +1100, Dev Rain wrote:_

+> _Found Tp-Note awhile back and it has become part of my daily workflow,
+> and indeed part of my daily note-taking life.
+I wanted to extend my
+> thanks; so thank you.
+> dev.rain_

-* Read more in [Tp-Note’s user manual]
+Read more in [Tp-Note’s user manual], [Download Tp-Note] or visit the project

-* [Download Tp-Note]

-* Project page: [Tp-Note - Minimalistic note-taking: save and edit your clipboard content as a note file]
+page: [Tp-Note - Minimalistic note-taking].

 ---